-As of this writing, Reali’s website features only 15 Lead Agents, who are presumably servicing all of its markets across California.
-Zillow tells a similar story, showing 22 Reali Agents in total — a mixture of Leads and Associates.
-Only five of those Reali Agents on Zillow have more than 10 customer reviews.
+Reali’s website currently features only 15 Lead Agents, who are presumably servicing all of its markets across California.
+Zillow tells a similar story, showing 23 Reali Agents in total — a mixture of Leads and Associates.
+Only six of those Reali Agents on Zillow have more than 10 customer reviews.
 And 11 have no reviews at all.

 Reali’s Lead Agents are typically required to have a minimum of three years’ experience, but that’s not necessarily the case for Associates and back-office team members who may handle certain aspects of your sale.

 Reali Agents may not be able to provide hands-on service

 The size of the Reali Team also raises questions about bandwidth.
 When there’s only one Lead Agent responsible for the entire San Francisco market, it’s going to limit the amount of attention each individual customer receives — even with help from a back-office team.

 Salaried agents have less direct incentive than traditional realtors

 Unlike many traditional realtors, Reali Agents are full-time employees who receive salaries and benefits.
 Reali’s job postings also call out 401ks, stock options, and monthly bonuses.

 However, recent data from Indeed suggests that Reali’s typical base pay for Lead Agents is slightly below the annual average income for California agents — and significantly lower than the typical income for the top performing agents in the state.